IBM/doframework/README.md

 >> Switched to context "cluster_name".
 ```

 Now `cd` into your project's folder and run the setup bash script `doframework-setup.sh`.
 The setup script will generate the cluster configuration file `doframework.yaml` in your project's folder.
 The setup script requires the absolute path to your `configs.yaml`.
-Otherwise, it assumes a file `configs.yaml` is located under your project's folder.
-Running the setup script will establish the `ray` cluster.
+Running the setup `.sh` script will establish the `ray` cluster.

 ```
 $ cd <user_project_folder>